ularc/zurada/software/matlab.rst

 Some of the functions that support the use of cluster profiles are:
 ``batch``, ``parpool``, ``parcluster``.
-Uses of some of these functions alongside a cluster profile for LARCC's login node are shown later in Sections :ref:`Submitting a batch job <matlab-batch-job>` and and :ref:`Creating a cluster profile for LARCC <create-matlab-larcc-cluster-profile>` respectively.
+Uses of some of these functions alongside a cluster profile for LARCC's login node are shown later in Sections :ref:`Submitting a batch job <matlab-batch-job>` and and :ref:`Creating a cluster profile for Zurada <create-matlab-zurada-cluster-profile>` respectively.

 Users are encouraged to read more about cluster profiles in the `"Use Cluster Profiles" section <https://www.mathworks.com/help/parallel-computing/discover-clusters-and-use-cluster-profiles.html>`_